 Protecting and Serving our Community with Honor

-I am pleased to welcome you to the Wayne Police Department's web page.
-Our Police Department has earned a reputation of excellence among the law enforcement community and the respect of the city (community) we serve.
+Our Police Department has earned a reputation of excellence among the law enforcement community and the respect of the city we serve.
 All of our officers are highly trained professionals that are committed to the core values of Integrity, Fairness, Respect, Honesty, Courage and Compassion.

-Currently, we are staffed with 26 sworn officers, nine police service aides and six support staff.
+Currently, we are staffed with 22 sworn officers, 10 police service aides and 6 support staff.
 The Wayne Police Department's approach to police work can be summed up in one word, "pro-active".
 Our department strives to be a dynamic organization that is devoted to making our city a safe place.
 The officers at the Wayne Police Department actively pursue crime, enforce traffic laws and address quality of life issues.

 We are committed to establishing partnerships with our citizens, businesses and schools, and to being innovative in our community policing strategies.
 In cooperation with the Wayne-Westland School District, we have two full time School Resource Officer (SRO) assigned to our high school.
 Our school resource officer provides more than just traditional policing in the school, the officer is a role model who mentors the students and challenges them to excel in their academics.